 We offer exclusive, unique model horses that have been created by experienced, listed artists just for Seunta LLC.
-We will continue to add to the $95 line as often as possible and will also carry limited models, in a different price range, on occasion.

 Our background in art, dentistry, and technology allows us to bring a wide range of skill to our shop.
 As Seunta grows, the circle of friends continues to expand and the inspiration to create new models brings a fresh challenge to the future.
 Thank you for making all of the years with Seunta LLC extremely rewarding and inspirational!

 from “The Shrinky Lab” article:

 Sherry Carr finished her college degree, and post graduate studies, in computer science along with husband Johnathan Carr.
 Sherry’s family includes a long line of artists.
 Her Grandfather created pieces for Presidents Truman and Roosevelt, completed restoration work for the City of Atlanta, mixed colors for the US Navy and founded the first painter’s guild in the city.
 Sherry has enjoyed sculpting alongside her mother for many years.
 At Johnathan & Sherry’s company, Seunta LLC, art meets science and each piece is created with great admiration and reverence for the horse.
 Seunta LLC is located on the family farm where many generations of paint horses have been born.